Numerically Reliable Brunovsky Transformations: Main results

-Another factor that often degrades numerical stability is ill-conditioning.
-Although our constructive parametrization avoids explicit inversion of the controllability matrix, it remains crucial to mitigate the effects of ill-conditioned matrices.
-The parametric form of the Brunovsky transformations provides a natural opportunity to do so: we can directly optimize the condition numbers of $T$ and $G$, which are involved in inverse operations and therefore have a substantial impact on numerical robustness.
+Although our parametrization avoids explicit inversion of the controllability matrix, ill-conditioning of $T$ and $G$ can still degrade numerical stability.
+The parametric form provides a natural opportunity to mitigate this by directly optimizing their condition numbers.

 The traditional $\kappa$-condition number, defined as the ratio between the largest and smallest singular values, is not an ideal objective function due to its non-smoothness.
+The Frobenius-based condition number, though widely used, scales with the dimension and provides only a loose bound on the numerical errors in matrix inversion.
 A recent alternative~\citep{jung2025omega} is the $\omega$-condition number, defined as the ratio between the arithmetic and geometric means of the singular values, which captures matrix conditioning while remaining differentiable.
 Their respective definitions are repeated below

 where $\sigma_1 \geq \sigma_2 \geq \dots \geq \sigma_n > 0$ are the singular values.